Diversity in Media

 How #Ottawapiskat turned the tables on media coverage of native issues Over the last few months the Idle No More movement has succeeded in bringing Aboriginal issues to national attention.
 This has been due in no small part due to the movement's use of Twitter, where #IdleNoMore was a Trending Topic in both Canada and worldwide.

-e-Tutorials and workshops for parents, teachers and anyone interested in media issues affecting youth.
-These free resources cover a wide-range of topics including managing Internet use in the home, diversity representation and online hate.
+Find self-guided workshops for parents/guardian, teachers, youth and the general public.
+These free resources cover a wide range of topics including misinformation, managing tech use in the home, diversity representation and online hate.

 Since at least the days of Birth of a Nation (1915), Hollywood has turned to history for material.
 A quick survey of this year's Academy Award nominations shows that this is as true now as ever, with five out of the nine nominees for Best Picture – Argo, Django Unchained, Les Miserables, Zero Dark Thirty and odds-on favourite Lincoln – based in history in some way.
 Their approaches vary, of course, with the history-as-backdrop approach of Les Miserables, the revenge fantasy of Django Unchained, the academic character study of Lincoln, the docudrama of Zero Dark Thirty and the history-as-thriller of Argo.